ATR-Lab/kami-head/coffee_ws/src/sui_coffee_order_indexer/README.md

 # Sui Coffee Order Indexer

-A ROS2 node for indexing coffee club events from the Sui blockchain and triggering coffee machine operations.
+A ROS2 node for indexing coffee club events from the Sui blockchain and publishing them to ROS2 topics.

 ## Description

 The Sui Coffee Order Indexer monitors and indexes events from the coffee club smart contract on Sui.
-It tracks cafe creation and coffee order events, storing them in a local database and automatically triggering coffee machine operations when orders are ready for processing.
+It tracks cafe creation and coffee order events, storing them in a local database and publishing them to ROS2 topics for other nodes to consume.

+**Architecture:** This indexer follows a decoupled design where it focuses solely on blockchain event processing.
+Coffee machine integration is handled by separate controller nodes that subscribe to the indexer's published events, following proper ROS2 architectural patterns.

 ## Database Location